craneelse/e29Project/README.md

 # Webscrapping using pytest-bdd and cookiecutter

-The project is an attempt at a framework which can be used to quickly write scripts to scrape websites.
+The project is an attempt at creating a framework which can be used to quickly write scripts to scrape websites.
-To make it easier for non programmers, most of the scripting is already coded into the generated project and they would only be interacting with 'feature' files, which take scripts written natural language.
+To make it easier for non programmers, most of the scripting is already coded into the generated project and they would only be interacting with 'feature' files, which take input from files written natural language.

 To make this possible, I am using cucumber based framework pytest-bdd which handles natural language to code translation using step definitions.
 Language phrases are mapped to specific methods using annotations like '@Given', '@Then' etc.
 I use cookiecutter to use existing feature file templates and embedd input data (csv) into the feature file.